The Flock of Changes

 Front-Face -- to be "at face" or "front-facing/the front-face" is to be the facet in muir collective that's at "front" representing muis as a person individually, as opposed to switching into Front which involves a change of headmates controlling the body

-Exotrauma -- trauma, often with PTSD symptoms attached, that's connected to memories of life from before one entered the system.
+Exotrauma -- trauma (with the whole PTSD package) that didn't occur to the body but is remembered by individuals in the system, often from lives lived before we came in.
 We treat them as real as other trauma memories, because the effect they have is the same.

 Fictive -- a headmate with a primary identity matching a fictional character.
 That "character" is them and their life is that life, as far as most of us go.
 E.g. someone comes into the system who is Mickey Mouse, maybe from a specific interpretation even.
 Their entire self-concept and memories match to those of Mickey Mouse